dapr/docs/daprdocs/content/en/operations/components/setup-secret-store/supported-secret-stores/kubernetes-secret-store.md

 type: docs
 title: "Kubernetes secrets"
 linkTitle: "Kubernetes secrets"
-weight: 30
 description: Detailed information on the Kubernetes secret store component
 ---

 ## Summary

 Kubernetes has a built-in secrets store which Dapr components can use to retrieve secrets from.
 No special configuration is needed to setup the Kubernetes secrets store, and you are able to retreive secrets from the `http://localhost:3500/v1.0/secrets/kubernetes/[my-secret]` URL.
+See this guide on [referencing secrets]({{< ref component-secrets.md >}}) to retrieve and use the secret with Dapr components.

 ## Related links
 - [Secrets building block]({{< ref secrets >}})